tarun-dugar/angular-lazy-loader/README.md

 Description
 -----------

-A very basic and lightweight AngularJS directive to lazy load images and iframes inside the directive element.
-The media (iframe/image) gets loaded only when completely inside the viewport.
+A 1 kB minimalistic and lightweight AngularJS directive to lazy load images and iframes.

 Installation
 ------------